Kshitiz1403/serverless-workflow-builder/src/lib/README.md

 - **🔧 Extensible**: Easy to customize and extend with your own node types and styling
 - **📱 Responsive**: Works on desktop and mobile devices
 - **⚡ Performance Optimized**: Efficient state management and rendering
+- **🎛️ Node Properties Panel**: Built-in properties panel for editing node configurations with auto-save
+- **🔗 Smart Edge Label Sync**: Automatic synchronization of edge labels with node names and conditions
+- **⚙️ Advanced Switch States**: Support for both data and event-based conditions with timeout handling
+- **📝 Rich Node Editing**: Comprehensive forms for editing all node types with validation and real-time updates

 ## Installation